hifarrer/stocky/README.md

-# Stocky - Real-Time Financial Dashboard
+# BlockyFi - Real-Time Financial Dashboard

 A modern, real-time financial market dashboard built with Next.js, TypeScript, and Tailwind CSS.
 Track stocks, cryptocurrencies, market sentiment, and more in a beautiful, customizable interface.